 What You Need To Use The Amp Designer In Garageband

-Before we begin talking about all of the tips, tricks, and secrets of using Garageband’s Amp Designer, let’s talk about what you actually need to get started.
+Before we begin talking about all of the tips, tricks, and secrets of using Garageband’s Amp Designer, let’s talk about what you actually need to get started (my guide on how to connect your guitar to Garageband).

 In order to play guitar in Garageband, you need a couple of different tools.

-I’m going to go ahead and assume that you have a Mac Laptop – (you probably aren’t running Garageband through a Mac emulator on your PC, let’s be honest).
+I’m going to go ahead and assume that you have a Mac Laptop – (although, if you don’t already have one, I suggest this one from Amazon).

 Due to the port changes made by Apple in recent years, I’ll also include necessary adapters/connectors.

-***Moreover, the gear I’ve recommended is all of the gear that I USE; it’s not necessarily the best in the world.
+***Moreover, the gear I’ve recommended is all of the gear that I USE; it’s not necessarily the best in the world, additionally, each link shown down below will take you to Amazon.

 - USB-C to USB-Female Adaptor (You don’t need this if your laptop isn’t the brand new one with the new USB-Type C Port)